Economics Books and eBooks

 Books may be borrowed from the Badia Library for 30 days (renewable if not requested by another reader).
 Books may be requested for delivery from the Badia Library to the Department by following the instructions on this Library page.
 Log into ‘My Library Account’ by entering the 14 digits on the EUI card.
 For password, use the last five digits of the EUI card number.
 Loans can be renewed by following the instructions on this Library page.

-The Economics Collection profile is at this link.
+The Profile of the Economics Collection is at this link.
 Read about the Statistical Data Collection here.

-Click on the cover images below for full details of new titles.
+Click on the cover images below for full details of new titles, 24 - 30 September.

 This short video gives an overview of collections and services for EUI economists and users of statistical data.